IPTV IS AVAILABLE TO UPTOWN, ON-CAMPUS RESIDENTS, ONLY

 Didn't answer your question?
 Write to IPTV@tulane.edu

-The channel lineup for the Tulane IPTV pilot is continuously updated as new agreements are reached.
+The channel lineup for the Tulane IPTV service is continuously updated as new agreements are reached.
 Check the lineup often to see what's been added.

-Do you have questions or comments about the Tulane IPTV pilot?
+Do you have questions or comments about the Tulane IPTV service?
 Tell us now!
 Write to IPTV@tulane.edu

 IPTV is simple to use.
 Once you've downloaded and installed the app, simply launch and choose a program from the channel guide.
 Use the channel guide arrows to move through the channels.
 Use the control bar to resize, fill the screen, mute, or raise and lower audio.